-Given the history and status of various experiments in establishing and maintaining umbrella organizations in the Caribbean American Community, ICS has decided to establish the affiliate process as a means of addressing the critical need in Washington DC for a visible network of credible organizations in order to ensure increased access to policy makers.
+Given the history and status of various experiments in establishing and maintaining umbrella organizations in the Caribbean American Community, ICS has decided to establish the affiliate process as a means of addressing the critical need in the United States of America for a visible network of credible organizations in order to ensure increased access to policy makers.
 The Caribbean American Community remains among the few minority cultural/ethnic groups of its size without a fulltime advocacy organization.

 As such the affiliate program is aimed at assisting in the development of a coherent, cohesive, empowered alliance of organizations that can as needed address the critical overarching policies that impact on Caribbean Americans across the nation.